CFP National Championship 2025-26 Odds: Hook‘em Horns?

 QB Will Howard was drafted by the Pittsburgh Steelers in the sixth round of the 2025 NFL Draft.
 That leaves a new quarterback to fill the void in Columbus.
 Fortunately, the Buckeyes appear to have a good one in QB Julian Sayin.
 It should be plug-and-play with him at the controls.

-The former 5-star Alabama commit has sky-high expectations heading into his first year as the Buckeyes’ QB1.
+The former 5-star Alabama commit has sky-high expectations in his first year as the QB1.
 Fortunately, for Sayin, he has a wealth of talent to work with.
+In two games to open the season, Sayin has passed for 432 yards, five touchdowns, and one interception on 70.6% completions.

 Star WR Jeremiah Smith is back after a standout freshman campaign.

 Smith caught 76 receptions for 1,315 yards and 15 touchdowns in 2024.
 He’s on pace to be one of the best wide receivers in college football this season.
+Through two games, Smith has 162 yards and two touchdowns.
 Paired with Carnell Tate, it’s going to be hard for Sayin to have a bad season.
 Along with Smith and Tate, the Buckeyes have three receivers on the 2025 Biletnikoff Preseason Watch List!
 Additionally, TE Max Klare is on the Mackey Award Watch List for the best tight end in the nation.

 On the downside, RB TreVeyon Henderson and Quinshon Jenkins are off to the NFL, so there is a need in the backfield.Nevertheless, James Peoples and CJ Donaldson are likely to develop into a formidable tandem.
 The offensive line should be stout in the interior with Luke Montgomery, Carson Hinzman, and Tegra Tshabola.
 Overall, Ohio State was 14th in the NCAA, with 35.7 points per game.
 Expect a similar figure in 2025-26.